📊 AKA Key Takeaways

 A.K.A.
 Brands shows decent top-line growth and strong gross margins, but its fundamentals are undermined by persistent operating losses, worsening net income, and weak interest coverage.
 Cash generation is only marginally supporting the business, with free cash flow near break-even and leverage still elevated relative to equity, leaving limited room for execution missteps.

-- Revenue growth of 4.4% YoY indicates the company maintains market demand for its products
+- Revenue growth of 4.4% YoY demonstrates market demand for products

 - Revenue is still growing modestly year over year, indicating continued customer demand